Casper64/vaunt/README.md

 ![vaunt_2](https://user-images.githubusercontent.com/43839798/232623199-0df92ccc-2b12-489c-9a35-b730b9c6476d.png)

 ## Features
-- Admin panel with visual block editor for content creation
-- Fully static site generation
+- Static site generator
 - easy to configure SEO (Search Engine Optimization)
+- The CMS backend is optional
+- Admin panel and visual block editor for content creation
 - User configurable themes
 - Image uploads

+See [only use static generator](#only-static-generator) if you only want to convert your vweb application into a static website and don't need the admin panel.

 ## Requirements
 Make sure you have V installed.
 You can check out the